VonHeikemen/ts-enable.nvim/README.md

 * `folds`: boolean.
 If enabled set the option `foldexpr` to use treesitter.

 * `indents`: boolean.
 If enabled set the option `indentexpr` to use an experimental function from `nvim-treesitter`.

+* `parser_settings`: table.
+Override global config for a specific parser.

 ## Notes